New Year Resolutions, 2012

 I, just like many of you, am a work in progress— as a mother, a spouse, a parent, a child nutritionist and a family feeder.
 So, I have resolutions too.

 Here they are (in no particular order):

-- Stay off sugar and cream in my coffee (I’m off and want to stay that way–it’s a tenuous situation, though).
+Cut out the sugar and cream in my coffee (I’m off and want to stay that way.
+It’s a tenuous situation, though).